 Yep, that’d be me.
 I didn’t visit any museums, OD on pastries and sweets, or try snails or any other French delicacies on my recent week-long trip to Paris.
 And maybe, according to some people, that means I did Paris wrong.

 But you know what?
-I did me, and I thoroughly enjoyed exploring Paris for the first time.
+I did me, and I thoroughly enjoyed exploring Paris solo, for the first time.
 I hunted down good coffee and healthy eats, sought out cool photo ops and scenes you don’t see as often on blogs and social media, and biked my ass off.

 Here are my 10 favorite finds for things to do in Paris that might be a liiiiiittle bit offbeat.

 In the 12th arrondissement, there exists a short cobblestone street lined with brightly-colored homes.
 If ever there was a place fit for Instagramming, this would 100% be it.

 It was a challenge to get photos of myself not just because I was on my own with no one to assist me, but also because I didn’t want to be that jerk hovering in front of some person’s door for ages making derpy faces at the camera.
 Totally worth it, though!